-By train the journey from Bang Saphan Yai to Nakhon Si Thammarat is scheduled to take around 8 hours.
+By train the journey from Bang Saphan Yai to Nakhon Si Thammarat is scheduled to take just under 7 hours.
 All services depart very early in the morning.

-There are 2 direct train services a day from Bang Saphan Yai to Nakhon Si Thammarat.
+There is currently 1 direct train service a day from Bang Saphan Yai to Nakhon Si Thammarat.

 |Train||Bang Saphan Yai||Nakhon Si Thammarat||Service|

-- The fastest service is the 04:26 departure on Train #85, which is scheduled to complete the journey in 7 hours 39 minutes.
+- The fastest service from Bang Saphan Yai to Nakhon Si Thammarat is the 01:46 departure on Train #85, which is scheduled to complete the journey in 6 hours 54 minutes.

 Buy Tickets to Nakhon Si Thammarat